-As the mobile data access speeds have increased with newer technologies, such as 4G Long Term Evolution, or LTE, some customers have replaced fixed broadband services with high speed mobile broadband services.
+As the mobile data access speeds have increased as technologies advanced, some of our customers have replaced fixed broadband services with high-speed mobile broadband services.
 Rates of customer growth have declined in our fixed broadband and mobile businesses and may decline further, which may bring about further decreases in tariff rates and necessitate increases in our selling and promotional expenses.
 Any of these developments could adversely affect our business, financial condition and results of operations.